bibekb11/EADLAB/Lab1/ReadMe.md

 Source code management (SCM) is used to track modifications to a source code repository.
 SCM tracks a running history of changes to a code base and helps resolve conflicts when merging updates from multiple contributors.
 SCM is also synonymous with Version control.
 As software projects grow in lines of code and contributor head count, the costs of communication overhead and management complexity also grow.
 SCM is a critical tool to alleviate the organizational strain of growing development costs.

-## **Types of Version Vontrol System**
+## **Types of Version Control System**
 There are two main types of version control system.

 ### 1. Centralized Version Control System
 The main concept of Centralized Version Control is that it works in a client and server model.
 The repository is located in one server and can be accessed by multiple connections.It’s very similar to FTP client-server model.All the user changes and commits have to pass through the central server and there is no such thing as a local repo.

 ### 2. Distributed Version Control System
 These systems are comparatively newer concepts.
-In Distributed Version Control, each collaborator get theit own version of the repository and can make changes and finalize it before actually committing to the original repo.
+In Distributed Version Control, each collaborator get their own version of the repository and can make changes and finalize it before actually committing to the original repo.
 Eg. Git and Mercurial

 #### **Git as a Source Code Management**
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.Git is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.s

-**Workflow of Git**
+**Basic Git Workflow**

 ![Git Worlkflow](https://github.com/bibekb11/EADLAB/blob/master/Lab1/gitworkflow.png)

 **1. Working Directory:**
-The Working Directory is the area where you are currently working.
-It is where your files live.
+The Working Directory is the area where a collaborator is currently working.
+It is where the local files are present.
 This area is also known as the “untracked” area of git.
 Any changes to files will be marked and seen in the Working Directory.
 Here if you make changes and do not explicitly save them to git, you will lose the changes made to your files.
 Run the command git --status.
 This command will show you two things: The files in your Working Tree and the files in your Staging Area.
 It will look something like the image below if you don’t have anything in your Staging Area.We use git --init to initialize the working directory.

 **2. Staging Area:**
 The Staging Area is when git starts tracking and saving changes that occur in files.
 These saved changes reflect in the .git directory.
 That is about it when it comes to the Staging Area.
 You tell git that I want to track these specific files, then git says okay and moves them from you Working Tree to the Staging Area and says “Cool, I know about this file in its entirety.”.
 Running the command git add #filename# will add a specific file to the Staging Area from your Working Tree.
 If you want to add everything from the Working Tree, then run the command git add .
 The . operator is a wildcard meaning all files.

+**3. Repository**
+There are namely two distinct repositories in github.
+They are:

-**3. Local Repository:**
+**Local Repository:**
 The Local Repository is everything in your .git directory.
 Mainly what you will see in your Local Repository are all of your checkpoints or commits.
 It is the area that saves everything (so don’t delete it).
 That’s it.How do you add items from your Staging Area to your Local Repository?
 The git command git commit takes all changes in the Staging Area, wraps them together and puts them in your Local Repository.
 A commit is simply a checkpoint telling git to track all changes that have occurred up to this point using our last commit as a comparison.
 After committing, your Staging Area will be empty.

-**4. Remote Repository**
+**Remote Repository**
 A remote in Git is a common repository that all team members use to exchange their changes.
 In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.In contrast to a local repository, a remote typically does not provide a file tree of the project's current state.
 Instead, it only consists of the .git versioning data.

 Here are a list of other commands that you will see often and their uses: